Real Estate Law

 In the United States, there are four major laws that have a large impact on real estate transactions.
 Two of them, the Truth in Lending and the Real Estate Settlement Procedures Acts, were enacted in 1974 and 2011 respectively, in an effort to protect the rights of the consumer.
-These laws require that sellers disclose interest rates, the buyer’s right to cancel loans and how to resolve disputes that might affect their mortgage rates.
+These laws require that lenders disclose interest rates, the buyer’s right to cancel loans and how to resolve disputes that might affect their mortgage rates.

 The implied covenant of quiet enjoyment, which is relevant in all 50 states, gives tenants the right to enjoy their leased or rented property free from interference by their landlords.
-The warranty of habitability requires that rented or leased properties must be habitable, which generally means that they must have running water and heat, be free of pests and have no exposed wires.
+The warranty of habitability requires that rented or leased properties must be habitable, which generally means that they must have running water and heat, be free of pests, be free of lead paint, and have no exposed wires.

 Another major area of real estate law involves foreclosures.
 Foreclosure proceedings can be initiated by a lender against a property if the borrower defaults on their mortgage payments or fails to make monthly mortgage payments for a certain period of time.
 Foreclosure actions must follow specific legal procedures, beginning with the lender issuing the consumer a written notice.
-They also give them the opportunity to pay back any past due amounts, as well as late fees and other penalties.
+It also gives them the opportunity to pay back any past due amounts, as well as late fees and other penalties.

-Other actions to stop a foreclosure proceeding might include certain chapters of bankruptcy, negotiating with the lender, short sales and loan modifications.
+Other actions to stop a foreclosure proceeding might include certain chapters of bankruptcy, negotiating with the lender, short sales, and loan modifications.
 Some lawyers concentrate their entire real estate practice on foreclosure litigation.

 Purchasing property can be a complex, involved process.
-A real estate attorney will look over any purchasing documents, mortgage agreements and contract terms, explain them to you and ensure they are in your best interest.
+A real estate attorney will look over any purchasing documents, mortgage agreements, and contract terms, explain them to you and ensure they are in your best interest.
 If you become the victim of fraud or someone else claims to own the property you have just sold or purchased, an attorney can offer legal guidance.

 If you find yourself involved in a landlord-tenant disagreement, a lawyer can assist with dispute resolution.
-It is also a real estate attorney’s job to provide advice when subleasing issues, zoning issues or title discrepancies arise.
+It is also a real estate attorney’s job to provide advice when subleasing issues, zoning issues, or title discrepancies arise.